 UPDATE: I’ve just returned from my second Glasto so have added a few more tips to the list! 🙂

 1. Go with Awesome People

 Glastonbury is a crazy place.
-It’s busy, is hectic, it’s an absolute assault on the senses, it’s going to be one of the most amazing times of your life, so you’ll want to go with people who you know are up for a laugh, laid back, can cope with mud and being uncomfortable (no moaners, basically), easy to get along with and non-judgemental.
-Leave the mood hoovers at home.
+It’s busy, is hectic, it’s an absolute assault on the senses, it’s going to be one of the most amazing and uplifting times of your life, but also knackering, so you’ll want to go with people who you know are up for a laugh, laid back, can cope with not showering for almost a week and being uncomfortable, easy to get along with and non-judgemental.
+No moaners, basically – leave the mood hoovers at home.

 You’ll also want people who you know will look out for you and have your back!
 Having a couple of veterans in your group is also helpful.